amazeeio/docs/local_docker_development/drupal_site_containers.md

 5. Run in the same directory as the `docker-compose.yml`:

         docker-compose up -d
+6. If you are on Windows add the URL to the Hosts file (see
-6. Open your browser with the entered URL in the `docker-compose.yml`, happy Drupaling!
+7. Open your browser with the entered URL in the `docker-compose.yml`, happy Drupaling!

 ## Connect to the container